CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

    Figure 2: Add input vector variable 'x'

-*Step 3*: In the next user interface prompt, enter 6 as the size of the variable as shown in Figure 3, and click ok.
+*Step 3*: In the next user interface prompt, enter 6 as the size of the variable as shown in Figure 3, and click Ok.
 This would correspond to the number of elements in the vector, if size is greater than 1.